carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_word2vec-algorithm.md

 ---
-title: "Unpacking the Word2Vec Algorithm"
+title: "The Word2Vec Algorithm"
 teaching: 15 minutes
 exercises: 20 minutes
 questions:
-- "What is Natural Language Processing?
-What does NLP do?"
+- "How does the Word2Vec model produce meaningful word embeddings?"
 objectives:
-- "Learn the tasks that NLP can do"
-- "Use a pretrained chatbot in python"
-- "Discuss our workflow for performing NLP tasks"
+- "Understand the basic building blocks of an artificial neural network"
+- "Understand the differences in design between the Continuous bag-of-words (CBOW) and Skip-gram training methods
 keypoints:
-- "NLP is comprised of models that perform different tasks."
-- "Our workflow for an NLP project consists of designing, preprocessing, representation, running, creating output, and interpreting that output."
-- "NLP tasks can be adapted to suit different research interests."
+- "Artifical neural networks are powerful models that can approximate any function given sufficient training data"
+- "The best method to decide between training methods (CBOW and Skip-gram) is to try both methods and see which one works best for your specific application (i.e., a "data-driven" approach)"
 ---
 # Unpacking the Word2Vec Algorithm